 The Utah Housing and Community Development Division within the Utah Department of Workforce Services ("DWS") utilizes American Community Survey2 data and the U.S. Housing and Urban Development Comprehensive Housing Affordability Strategy3 ("CHAS") to identify the current number of rental households, as well as project the number of units needed over the next five years, by percentage of household area median family income ("HAMFI").
-The total number of renter households according to CHAS is 1,925, with 42.9 percent or 825 units considered non-low income.4
+The total number of renter households according to CHAS is 1,925, with 42.9% or 825 units considered non-low income.4

-At ≤ 80 percent HAMFI, there are 1,100 renter households with 1,060 units currently available.
-This suggests a shortage of 40 rental units at the ≤ 80 percent of HAMFI income level.
+At \leq 80% HAMFI, there are 1,100 renter households with 1,060 units currently available.
+This suggests a shortage of 40 rental units at the \leq 80% of HAMFI income level.
 However, the City has a total of 1,855 affordable units suggesting a surplus of affordable units for this income bracket.
-This mismatch in available and affordable housing suggest 795 households are living in affordable housing despite their median income being above the ≤ 80 percent HAMFI threshold.
-The mismatch is more severe in the ≤ 30 percent HAMFI category as a 135 affordable unit deficit exists, as well as a mismatch in renters with incomes higher than the ≤ 30 percent threshold occupying 125 units.
-At ≤ 30 percent HAMFI, there is a deficit of 260 rental units (Table 5.6 and Figure 5.9).
+This mismatch in available and affordable housing suggest 795 households are living in affordable housing despite their median income being above the \leq 80% HAMFI threshold.
+The mismatch is more severe in the \leq 30% HAMFI category as a 135 affordable unit deficit exists, as well as a mismatch in renters with incomes higher than the \leq 30% threshold occupying 125 units.
+At \leq 30% HAMFI, there is a deficit of 260 rental units (Table 5.6 and Figure 5.9).

 The current ACS and CHAS data indicate the number of rental units lags behind the number of rental households.
 The Kem C. Gardner Institute identified this lag citing the period from 2010-2015 where the number of households were increasing at a faster pace than housing units.
 Historically, the housing units outpaced households.
 The current inverse relationship is evidence of the housing shortage in the State of Utah.
-The South Ogden gap analysis further identifies a need to provide affordable housing with an emphasis on households at 50 percent and 80 percent of HAMFI.
+The South Ogden gap analysis further identifies a need to provide affordable housing with an emphasis on households at 50% and 80% of HAMFI.